MircoDeAndreis/25-26/LAB_RIP_II_OSPF/LAB_OSPF_II.md

 The metric (e.g., 11) reflects the ABR-advertised cost: OSPF seed metric 10 + link cost to ABR (e.g., 1), with AD 110; backbone routers lack this default.
 -->

 **Question 9:** Shut down ABR link to the stub (eth2 on bb1).
-Observe and note convergence time, and LSDB changes.
+Observe and note convergence time and LSDB changes.
 <!--
 Shutting down eth1 on ABR **E** (link to stub area 1.1.1.1) triggers fast OSPF reconvergence (~1-5 seconds in FRR lab).